microsoft/Windows-IoT-Samples/DeviceIOContoller/README.md

 * Select **Local Machine** to point to IoT device and hit F5 to deploy to your device.

+Build the project, which should succeed because we made desktop APIs visible at compile time.

+Set a breakpoint on the `throw` statement after the file handle validity check, as indicated in the source code above.

+* Debug the application on UPBoard.
+The breakpoint should get hit.
+Inspect the `lastError` variable in the debugger, which should equal 5 (Access Denied).
+We need to set a proper security descriptor on the device object so it can be accessed by UWP applications.
+* We run an application on UPBoard when will come Access Denied error on that time UWP application crashs.
+If we set a proper security descriptor on the device object so it can be accessed by UWP applications.
+*
 ### Generate an app package

 Steps to follow :